Initial Recovery From Childbirth – What to Expect

 If you find that the pain is getting worse, especially after day 5 or 6 post birth then call your midwife to ask her or him to check that you've not developed an infection.
 This is rarely the case, but it's best to have them check you over.

 Hygiene of Your Bits

 Infection in any wound means that it will take longer to heal and be painful for longer.
 To minimise the risk of infection change your sanitary pads regularly (at least every fours hours) and make sure that you wipe your bottom from the front towards your anus.
 This will prevent any anal bacteria from tracking towards any cuts or tears.
-Bathe the area regularly and you may want to add a tablespoon or two of 'Spritz for Bits' to your bath.
-This will help to soothe the area and helps to fight infection too.
+Bathe the area regularly and you may want to add a tablespoon or two of spritz for bits to your bath, as this will help to soothe the area.
 Once you've finished your bath make sure that your bottom is dried thoroughly (most women find sitting on a clean hand towel achieves this).

 Pelvic Floor Exercises

 Once your placenta has been delivered, and providing you don't have a catheter in, you can start pelvic floor exercises straightaway.
 These exercises can be the difference between peeing yourself whilst running for a bus, or not...they're dead easy and the NHS has a great app called 'squeezy' which is excellent.